-LVIV, Ukraine -- More than 80 military and civilian medical personnel from nine countries, including the Surgeon Generals of Ukraine and Poland, gathered here Sept.
-17 -- 19 for the 27th annual Multinational Military Medical Engagement.
+Tbilisi, Georgia -- More than 130 military and civilian medical personnel from 13 countries, including several senior officials from the Georgian Ministry of Defense, gathered in Tbilisi, Georgia for the 28th annual Multinational Military Medical Engagement.

-Hosted by Regional Health Command Europe, the theme for this year's conference was "What Happens After Damage Control," and focused on rehabilitative care that occurs after lifesaving surgery and consisted of a combination of lectures, tours, and observations of multinational military medical training.
+Hosted by Regional Health Command Europe, the theme for this year's conference was, “Continuity of Care in a Military Healthcare System," and focused on rehabilitative care that occurs after lifesaving surgery and consisted of a series of panel discussions.

-Planning for the 2020 MMME is already underway.
-The conference is tentatively scheduled to take place in Tbilisi, Georgia in September.
+Planning for the next MMME Conference is already underway and is tentatively scheduled to be held in Estonia in December.